Paxian-Pi/linc_ride_share/README.md

 Build Instructions:
 1. Clone the repository
-2. Add you valid Google API Key
+2. Add you valid Google API Key to the Androidmanifest and at line 196 of the GoogleMapView.kt file
 3. Sync the Gradle
 4. Connect you device and run the app